seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-Oh yeah, at first I started writing code directly on the rpi via ssh but many things didn’t work well in vscode so I decided to develop locally on my mac but sync files using mutagen.
-A pretty simple and cool tool.
+Oh yeah, at first I started writing code right on the rpi through ssh but a lot of things didn’t work well in vscode so I decided to develop locally on my mac and sync files using mutagen.
+Pretty simple and cool tool.
 One more tool in the toolbox.

 ---